Synixe/Documents/guides/players/teamlead.md

 A basic rule to follow while organizing your team is <b>"One is none, two is one"</b>.
 Everyone in your team should have a buddy, this reduces the chances that your team will be unable to accomplish a task and lowers the frequency of people going down without their location being known.

-!> When an odd number of members is present in a team the TL should still have a buddy
+!> When an odd number of members are present in a team the TL should still have a buddy